wso2/docs-choreo-dev/en/docs/develop/api-policies/create-a-policy.md

 # Create a Policy

 You can use policies to enforce some business logic on the Request, Response, or Fault flow of an API invocation.
 Using policies, you can make API invocations undergo slight behavioral modifications before reaching the backend.
-Similarly, you can modify the API response a client receives.
+Similarly, you can modify the API response that a client receives.
 In Choreo, you can add an API Policy only to an API Proxy.

 A policy can be implemented as a Ballerina project and attached to an API Proxy.
-Follow the steps below to create a policy.
+To create a policy, Follow the steps given below:

 ## Prerequisites